SGTGunner/WARSIM.Altis/README.md

 **WARSIM** is a multiplayer game mode for <a href="http://arma3.com/">Arma 3</a>.
 Its core features are player persistence, dynamic missions and territory control.
 There are three factions made up of players - NATO, CSAT and the AAF.
 Each faction fights to control the most territory with added AI missions/attacks throughout to keep you on your toes.
 Players can setup observation posts and forward operating bases that generate territory, allowing that faction to deploy more assets further afield.

 #### Contributing
 You can help out with development by looking for bugs in the code base, or by contributing new features.
-To contribute something to WARSIM, simply fork this repository and submit your pull requests.
+To contribute something to WARSIM, simply fork this repository and submit your pull requests. **Also please respect the file structure and config setup - I won't consider any additions that are messy!**